trisberg/visitors/README.md

-# Spring AMQP Stocks Demo for CloudFoundry
+# Spring Data and MongoDB sample for CloudFoundry

 This app is a sample app featuring Spring Data and MongoDB.
 It is made to run on [CloudFoundry](http://cloudfoundry.com).